 Charlize’s life got more difficult when she witnessed her mother shoot and kill her drunk and abusive father in self-defense, when she was just 15-years-old.
 Perhaps it is because of the trials she has had to endure from an early age, that she is able to convey such seemingly authentic sadness and desperation in her work.
 “I guess if I didn’t have this job, I’d have to go to therapy.
 But I don’t go to therapy–so I need this job!
 I don’t really want to pay someone to tell them my problems.
 I would rather be paid to tell my problems!” she quips.

 Charlize’s career in the performance industry started off as a professionally trained ballet dancer, but stopped because of a knee injury.
 At the time she viewed her injury as devastating, but she now sees it for what it was: one of the many twists of fate that brought her to where she is today.
 Another such twist was a national modeling competition, which she won.
 Upon hearing the news, at the ripe age of 16, Charlize immediately quit high school and began traveling.
-Charlize walked the catwalks of Milan and Paris before taking a job to the big screen in 1997 with her breakthrough role in MGM’s 2 Days in the Valley.
-From there she burst onto the screen with roles in Trial and Error and shortly thereafter she worked with Keanu Reeves and Al Pacino in Devil’s Advocate.
+Charlize walked the catwalks of Milan and Paris before taking her first acting gig in 1997.

 “During my 20s at auditions, I felt I had to prove that I wasn’t just pretty, that I had acting chops.
 Now I don’t do that anymore.
 I know who I am.”